awsdocs/aws-elemental-medialive-user-guide/doc_source/viewing-schedule-using-cli.md

-# Viewing the Schedule \(AWS CLI\)<a name="viewing-schedule-using-cli"></a>
+# Viewing the schedule \(AWS CLI\)<a name="viewing-schedule-using-cli"></a>

 You can use the AWS CLI to view a list of the actions that are currently in the schedule for one channel:
-+ Actions that have not yet been executed in the channel
++ Actions that have not yet been performed in the channel
-+ Actions that have been executed within the last hour
++ Actions that have been performed within the last hour

-To view the schedule, you use the `DescribeSchedule` command\.
+To view the schedule, use the `DescribeSchedule` command\.
 This command is represented differently in different interfaces:
 + In the AWS CLI, the command is `describe-schedule`\.
 + In the API, the command is represented by an `HTTP GET` on `channels/channelId/schedule`\.
 + In the AWS SDKs, the command is represented by constructs that are suitable to that SDK language\.